PandaSekh/PandaSekh_OldBlog/_posts/2021-01-13-react-commenting-system-part-2.md

 In the [previous part of this series]({% post_url 2021-01-12-react-commenting-system %}) we created the foundations of this project and now we have a basic commenting system where we can create and display comments in real time.
 This time we're going to add some extra functionalities, like nested comments and markdown support.

+* hello
+{:toc}

 ## Nested Comments
 There are a lot of ways to do nested comments and some of them may work better than my method, but for what we need and use (real time updates and Sanity.io as dataset), I found this to be the best approach.

 ### How to do Nested Comments
 In the previous post we created a `Comment` schema which included an array of comments that we called `childComments`.
-To add a child comment, we're going to update the parent by appending to the array the child.
+To add a child comment, we're going to update the parent by appending the child to the array.
 If we want a nephew comment (never heard of this, but I'm going to use these words together anyway), we will update his parent comment same as before, and then we're going to update the parent comment (the granddad comment) with the updated child.
 I am confused too just by writing this, but I promise it's going to be easier when we actually start programming this.
 Long story short, when we add a child comment, we need to update its parent, then its grandparent and so on.
 This may seem inefficient, and it probably is for huge amounts of comments, but my objective wasn't building the new Facebook commenting system.
 My approach has some advantages:
  - We greatly reduce calls to the backend, because with a single query we get all the comments;
  - The comments are already nested in the backend, we only need to iterate them, not sort them;
  - Cleaner data in the backend, no need to have references everywhere.